 Accounting professionals excel at analyzing and tracking financial records.
 You can work as a detective discovering white-collar crimes, a financial officer affecting the direction of a company or an auditor tracking financial records for a small business.
 Some examples of specialized areas in the accounting field include the following:

 Typically, entry-level accounting positions begin with an associate degree, or you can continue your education and pursue a bachelor's degree in accounting and work to obtain a Certified Public Accountant license.
 Licensure requirements vary by state.
 To discover your state's CPA licensure requirements, visit the CareerOneStop License Finder and search by occupation, license name, licensing agency or location.
-You can also view the Spouse Licensure Map on MySECO and click on your specific state for state legislation and licensure information for military spouses.
+You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.

 Businesses, no matter how small or large, keep some form of financial records that should be monitored, tracked and analyzed.
 Accountants work in many industries including education, medical, food and beverage, retail, small business, banking, government and nonprofit.
 In other words, an accounting career can be a highly portable choice as you move from place to place.